Test in a live environment

 JSON file

 Exporting Excel data to different formats is essential for exchanging and sharing data in today's fast-paced digital world.
-With the help of IronXL library and ASP.NET Core, developers can easily read, write, manipulate, and export Excel files to various formats such as CSV, XML, and JSON.
+With the help of the IronXL library and ASP.NET Core, developers can easily read, write, manipulate, and export Excel files to various formats such as CSV, XML, and JSON.
 The process of exporting data is straightforward and can be achieved in just a few lines of code.
 By leveraging IronXL and ASP.NET Core, developers can create robust and dynamic applications that can handle Excel data with ease and efficiency.
 Therefore, exporting Excel data to different formats using IronXL and ASP.NET Core can significantly enhance the functionality and usability of an application.

 Users can also benefit from Iron Suite, a Suite of five professional libraries including IronXL, IronPDF, and more.